bootspring/foundation/README.md

 Thanks
 ================

 Foundation is code developed for my company, [Bootspring](http://bootspring.com), to help us bootstrap clients quickly.
+Please [contact us](mailto:info@bootspring.com) if we can help you with your Ruby development or infrastructure problems.

 Author